bennoXav/GeradorDeASCZ_Art/README.md

 Rate Monotonic (RM) scheduling: fixed-priority policy where the higher the frequency (1/period) of a task, the higher is its priority.
 Earliest DeadLine First (EDF) scheduling: fixed-priority policy where the earlier the deadline of a task, the higher is its priority.
+## Build Requirements

+### Windows Users
+- Install Mingw (https://sourceforge.net/projects/mingw/).
+When prompted, select "development basics" and wait for it to install.
+Then, add the 'C:\MinGW\bin' folder to the PATH (hit the Windows button, type environment variables and append it to the existe PATH variable).
+- Download https://git-scm.com/ and install with default settings (important!).
+- Download lastest Eclipse from https://www.eclipse.org/.
+Install or unzip it.

+### Linux Users
+- Install the following packages: 'build-essentials gcc make git'
+- Download lastest Eclipse from https://www.eclipse.org/.
+Install or unzip it.
 ## Licensing

 This is free software!
 See ``LICENSE.MD`` for details.